 - Mock orals

 - Initiating discussion about new theories and methods in the sociological discourse

 The goal of these workshops is to foster a sense of community in the sociology department by providing an informal and safe space for faculty and graduate students to share their work, lead discussions, give meaningful feedback and collaborate.
-The SI Workshop is a great stepping stone towards and complementary too the PI Workshop and more formal sociology conferences as well.
+The SI Workshop is a great stepping stone towards and complimentary too the PI Workshop and more formal sociology conferences as well.

 The topic options and stage of process is highly flexible for these workshops.
 We simply ask that ALL presenters clearly articulate what question or problem their presentation addresses.
 Presentations can be as formal or informal as the presenter desires.
 We encourage presenters to make the workshop work for them.
 If a grad student or faculty member wants to practice giving a more formal presentation, this is the workshop for them!
 If they want a more low-key yet engaging space to discuss new and possibly underdeveloped ideas, this is the place to do it!

 If you have any questions about the workshops please contact: